towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   Many graphics cards of the professional class AMD/ATI Fire series
-  \(2008 models and later\) and all current models of the professional class NVidia Quadro series \(2008 models and later\) as well as all current models of the consumer class NVidia GeForce series under Linux do support 10 bpc framebuffers under some circumstances.
+  \(2008 models and later\) and all current models of the professional class NVidia Quadro series \(2008 models and later\), as well as all current models of the consumer class NVidia GeForce series under Linux, do support 10 bpc framebuffers under some circumstances.
 10 bpc display on classic CRT monitors which are connected via analog VGA outputs is supported.
 Support for digital display devices like LCD/OLED panels or video projectors depends on the specific type of display output connector used, the specific panels, and their video settings.
 Consult manufacturer documentation for details.
-In general 10 bpc output may be supported on some graphics cards and displays via DisplayPort or HDMI video outputs, but usually not via DVI-D outputs.
+In general, 10 bpc output may be supported on some graphics cards and displays via DisplayPort or HDMI video outputs, but to our knowledge not via DVI-D outputs.

   If such a combination of graphics card and display is present on your system on Linux or Microsoft Windows, then Psychtoolbox will request native support